 What Defenses Are Available?

-Proving driver identity — Identity is often a challenging element for the state in photo enforcement cases.
+Proving driver identity – Identity is often a challenging element for the state in photo enforcement cases.
 The state goes about proving the identity of the driver by issuing a citation to the registered owner of the vehicle in question.
-The state through the MVD, will then acquire the address and driver's license photo of the registered owner.
+Through the Motor Vehicle Division, the state will then acquire the address and driver’s license photo of the registered owner.
 Typically, the only evidence the state possesses to establish that the registered owner is in fact the driver of the vehicle is to compare the two photos.
 MVD photos are often outdated.
-Photo enforcement photos often involve obscurement by rearview mirrors, sunglasses, hats, etc. Making a positive identification based on the two photographs can be difficult in some cases.
+Photo enforcement photos often involve obscurement by rearview mirrors, sunglasses, hats, etc. Making a positive identification based on the two photographs can be difficult.
 If identification cannot be proven according to the appropriate applicable legal standard, the case will be dismissed.

-Proving the vehicle — Our roadways are traveled by many vehicles often in close proximity to one another, the state must also prove that the vehicle alleged to have run a red light or committed another violation is the same vehicle that the citation was issued.
+Proving the vehicle – Our roads are traveled by many vehicles often in proximity to one another.
+The state must also prove that the vehicle alleged to have run a red light or committed another violation is the same vehicle that the citation was issued to.

 Photo enforcement equipment – It may be possible to attack the accuracy and credibility of the street camera equipment.
 Many cities and police departments pay private photo enforcement agencies to carry out photo enforcement and prosecution in court.
 These private agencies are paid from the money collected.
 This fact gives rise to bias and motive arguments.
 Mistakes are made and errors have been discovered, resulting in the improper ticketing of thousands of motorists.
 To find out more about fighting photo enforcement, contact our traffic violations attorney to schedule a free initial consultation.